tlonist-sang/old-blog/main/_posts/2019-11-27-object-oriented-part1.md

 layout: post
 title:  "Object oriented programming - 1"
 date:   2019-11-29 00:45:22 +0900
-categories: Java
+tags: Java
 comments: true
-img: oopimg1.jpg # Add image post (optional)
-fig-caption: # Add figcaption (optional)
-tags: [OOP, java]
+navigation: True
-cover: 'assets/img/oop1cover.jpg'
+cover: assets/images/bear.jpg
 ---

 What is an object-oriented programming? and why is it so important?